isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :isccmd:`reservation-get-by-address` can be used to query the host database and
-retrieve all reservations for given IP address in a specified subnet or in all
+retrieve all reservations for given IP address or a delegated prefix (without
-subnets.
-This command uses parameters providing the mandatory
+a prefix length) in a specified subnet or in all subnets.
+This command uses
-``ip-address`` and the optional ``subnet-id`` and ``operation-target``.
+parameters providing the mandatory ``ip-address`` and the optional ``subnet-id``
+and ``operation-target``.

-For instance, retrieving host reservations for IPv4 "192.0.200.181" in the subnet 1:
+For instance, retrieving host reservations for the IPv4 address "192.0.200.181"
+in the subnet 1:

 ::